playplayio/playplay.io/EXPENSES.md

 ### Playplay.io Expenses

 Playplay.io is made possible by sponsors and open-source contributors.
 [Donate $100](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GEXDDK46JKGWN) and add your logo on [playplay.io](http://playplay.io) for a year.
 It's cheaper than running your own instance.
-All expenses and sponsor money is listed here.
+All expenses and sponsor money are listed here.

 ### Sponsors